-The main threat to the results above is from the differential attrition noted in Table A.4.
-As discussed in section 2.4, we verify that our results are robust to this concern using two different procedures.
-In Table 6 - Panel A, we report the ITT effects of winning a voucher using inverse probability reweighting to account for the differential probability of attrition based on observables, and see that doing so barely changes the estimated effects presented in Table 8 - Panel A. As we will see in section 4.4.1, there is very limited evidence of heterogeneous treatment effects by baseline student characteristics, and it is therefore not surprising that inverse probability reweighting does not change the main estimates.
+The main threat to the results above is from the differential attrition noted in Table A.2.
+We verify that our results are robust to this concern using two different procedures.
+First, we report the ITT effects of winning a voucher using inverse probability reweighting to account for the differential probability of attrition based on observables, and see that doing so barely changes the estimated effects presented in Table VI - Panel A (Table A.4 - Panel A).
+Second, we present conservative confidence intervals using the bounding procedure suggested by Lee (2009), and find that the overall results are unchanged (Table A.4 - Panel B).